Likithpranai/SDG_Hackathon/sdg-hackathon/README.md

-# ArtConnect - Hong Kong's Art Community Platform
+# Aura - Hong Kong's Art Community Platform

-## About ArtConnect
+## About Aura

-ArtConnect is a community-based social platform designed to address key challenges faced by artists in Hong Kong.
+Aura is a community-based social platform designed to address key challenges faced by artists in Hong Kong.
 The platform focuses on providing artists with recognition, fair pay, and collaboration opportunities, which are often lacking in the Hong Kong art ecosystem.

 ### Key Features